Ravana Rajputs

 Ravana Rajput is an Indian caste.
 They are among the castes known as Darogas.

 Origins

-The Ravana Rajputs are descendants of Rajput men and non-Rajput women, and were not originally accepted by the Rajput community as Rajputs.
-They were regarded as the children of the Rajputana princes' from concubines and were household slaves.
+The Ravana Rajputs are descendants of Rajput and were not originally accepted by the Rajput community as Rajputs because their lands were gone.
+They were regarded as the children of the Rajputana princes' from concubines and were not household slaves.
 They served the royal Rajputana families as guards, soldiers and household servants.